-Password managers play an important role in maintaining a strong security profile, and LastPass is certainly on our list of Best Password Managers & Tools for 2021.
+Password managers play an important role in maintaining a strong security profile, and LastPass is certainly on our list of Best Password Managers & Tools.
 However, LastPass isn’t a perfect solution for everyone.
 Alternative password managers offer a number of advantages over LastPass depending on your business needs.

 - About LastPass